ronboger/ronboger.github.io/books.md

 title: Books
 ---

 I really love to read.
-Most of what I've read can be found on my (GoodReads profile)[https://www.goodreads.com/user/show/69825193-ron-boger].
+Most of what I've read can be found on my [GoodReads profile](https://www.goodreads.com/user/show/69825193-ron-boger).
 However, some favorites of mine are:

 - Siddhartha, Demian - Herman Hesse
 - The Alchemist - Paulo Coelho